temporalinterference/temporalinterference.github.io/content/cards/Jobs/modal.md

 * Transcripts (with grades)
 * Work certificates and / or reference letters (if available)

-**Important:** Please ensure that the above are all saved as a single PDF.
-Please save as a multi-page A4 PDF document.
+**Important:** Please ensure that the above are all saved as a single A4 PDF document.

-**Please email your application to:**
+**Please email your single PDF application to:**

 jobs@z43.swiss